-The Montana HQT consists of a three-level assessment of GRSG habitat that incorporates many of the concepts and scales associated with multi-level assessments of habitat use and selection (Johnson 1980).
-The First Level Assessment evaluates the availability of GRSG habitat across all of Montana and incorporates many aspects of the first level (broad-scale) and second level (mid-scale) assessments described in other GRSG habitat assessment frameworks (Boyd et al. 2014, Nevada Natural Heritage Program and the Sagebrush Ecosystem Technical Team [NNHP and SETT] 2014, Stiver et al. 2015, EDF 2015a, EDF 2015b).
-Similar multi-level approaches have also been used to evaluate GRSG habitat use and quality in Montana (Montana Sage Grouse Work Group [FWP] 2005, Doherty 2008).
+The Montana HQT consists of a three-level assessment of sage-grouse habitat that incorporates many of the concepts and scales associated with multi-level assessments of habitat use and selection (Johnson 1980).
+The First Level Assessment evaluates the availability of sage-grouse habitat across all of Montana and incorporates many aspects of the first level (broad-scale) and second level (mid-scale) assessments described in other sage-grouse habitat assessment frameworks (Boyd et al. 2014, Nevada Natural Heritage Program and the Sagebrush Ecosystem Technical Team [NNHP and SETT] 2014, Stiver et al. 2015, EDF 2015a, EDF 2015b).
+Similar multi-level approaches have also been used to evaluate sage-grouse habitat use and quality in Montana (Montana Sage Grouse Work Group [SGWG] 2005, Doherty 2008).